amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 Our new dependently typed functional language, too, is both an FP language and a proof assistant.
 That means we can write both the algorithm and the formal proof that verifies its correctness in the same piece of code.
 There are two kinds of formal verifications: internal and external.
 In internal verification, the proof is built into the code that implements the algorithm, whereas in external verification, a separate proof code accompanies the algorithm implementation.

 The implementation of the vector `head` function mentioned above is an example of internal verification.
-The type `(n : ℕ⁺) ⇒ [𝛼 n] → 𝛼` encodes the specification that `head` does not accept zero-length vectors.
+The type `(n : ℤ⁺) ⇒ [𝛼 n] → 𝛼` encodes the specification that `head` does not accept zero-length vectors.

 ```
-head : (n : ℕ⁺) ⇒ [𝛼 n] → 𝛼
+head : (n : ℤ⁺) ⇒ [𝛼 n] → 𝛼
   | x,_ → x
 ```